a-coutarel/TCHAI-NAOFEL-EL-ALOUANI-ALLAN-COUTAREL/README.md

 ## Exercise 8
 While the hash column in the transactions table helps ensure the integrity of transaction data, it does not prevent rows from being deleted from the table.
 If a row is deleted, the corresponding transaction data is lost, which could be a potential security vulnerability.
 This is because unauthorized users could potentially delete transaction records, leading to loss of important data.
 Measures should be taken to prevent unauthorized deletion of rows from the transactions table to ensure complete data integrity and security.
+The script for line deletion can be found in the file `tests/tests.ipynb`.